LiaScript/docs/README.md

 ````

     --{{1}}--
-These Unicode images can also be combined with the previous ASCII-art examples, or you can use these box drawing elements to add shadows and more.
+These Unicode images can also be combined with the previous ASCII art examples, or you can use these box drawing elements to add shadows and more detail to your drawings.

       {{1}}
 ``` ascii